t-yanshinvernon/DBS-SEED/Assessment/ASSESMENT02.md

 ### Customer Segmentation

-Process of dividing a broad consume market into sub-groups of consumers based on:
+Process of dividing a broad consumer market into sub-groups of consumers based on:

 * Demographics
   * Age, race, gender, income